JoachimBreitenstein/ML_projects_EPFL/README.md

-# Statistical Inference and Machine learning course at EPFL (Autumn 2023)
+### Statistical Inference and Machine learning course at EPFL (Autumn 2023)

+Code is related to various individual projects carried out during the semester.